Pat and Jerry Rickman have a list of reasons for having a charitable fund with the Community Foundation.

 “It’s wanting to be part of a community within a community, trying to make things better and promote quality of life,” Jerry said.
 He added that the help they’ve gotten from the Community Foundation in planning their long-term giving has been informed, helpful and caring.
 “We’ve never been disappointed,” he said.

-Pat said they hope adding their names to the more than 200 Legacy Circle members will cause others to see that people who don’t qualify as wealthy can still leave a charitable legacy.
+Pat said they hope adding their names to the nearly 200 Legacy Circle members will cause others to see that people who don’t qualify as wealthy can still leave a charitable legacy.

 “Maybe that could inspire someone else to say, ‘I don’t have to have millions of dollars.
 I can do it with thousands, or even hundreds,’” Pat said.